Terrängbil m/42 KP

 Due to the wheeled chassis and machine gun armament, the tgb m/42 KP is often called an armoured personnel carrier.
-This is terminologically incorrect, as the vehicle was purpose built as a first generation infantry fighting vehicle, intended to carry a designated panzergrenadier squad not just into and out of battle, but also during battle as a protected firing position (so called mounted combat), with the ability to off-load troops into its vicinity depending on the situation (so called dismounted combat) — see the Panzergrenadier-article for more information on the this doctrine.
+This is terminologically incorrect, as the vehicle was purpose built as a first generation infantry fighting vehicle, intended to carry a designated pansarskytte squad in and out of battle, and during battle as a protected firing position, so called mounted combat, with the ability to off-load troops depending on the situation, so called dismounted combat, — see the Panzergrenadier-article for more information on this doctrine.

 Two base variants existed based on the chassis: a Scania-chassis-based variant, designated the "tgb m/42 SKP" (Scania KP), and a Volvo-chassis-based variant, designated the "tgb m/42 VKP" (Volvo KP).

+The tgb m/42 KP was replaced by the tracked pbv 301 as the main infantry fighting vehicle of the Swedish Army.

 Technical description

 Body

 The armoured body featured 8 to 20 mm thick welded sloped armour all around, making it effectively bullet proof.
 For disembarking and boarding, the troop compartment had an armored hatch on each lower side of the vehicle, right in front of the rear axle wheels.

 The troop compartment originally lacked a fixed roof and had partially open sides meant for the infantry to shoot from as part of its infantry fighting vehicle role.
 Instead of a fixed roof, the back end of the body had full height sides so a tarpaulin could be fitted over the troop compartment between the cabin and the back.
-In 1983, however, most remaining vehicles were updated with a new fully enclosed troop compartment with firing ports and a back door for fast disembarkment.
+In 1983, most remaining vehicles were updated with a new fully enclosed troop compartment with firing ports and a back door for fast disembarkment.